brigaldies/RepData_PeerAssessment1/PA1_template.md

 1. A histogram of the total number of steps per day;
 1. The mean and median of the total number of steps per day;
 1. A time series plot of the mean number of steps per 5-minute interval over the course of a day;
-1. A strategy to backfill missing data;
+1. A strategy to impute missing data;
-1. The previous time series re-visited with the missing data back filled;
+1. The previous time series re-visited with the missing data imputed;
 1. A comparison of the steps activity patterns in weekdays vs. weekend days.

 ## Data Loading and Preprocessing